Joint Pain Advice: Impact

 JPA in the workplace

 A feasibility study of almost 500 employees across workplaces in London and Cornwall, in partnership with the Bone and Joint Research Group (Cornwall Royal Hospitals NHS Trust), funded by the Work and Health Challenge Fund.
-Read our final report, case studies and view our videos
+Read our paper that was published in Musculoskeletal Care.

 More information about JPA as an intervention to support musculoskeletal health in the workplace can be found here.